Bhumika2/Pygmy/README.md

 AWS - EC2 instances
 We have considered Linux AMI.

-1. After cloning the code, open the properties.conf file in root directory of project and set the hostname as PublicDNSName of EC2 instances for all three microservices.
+1. After cloning the code, open the hostname.conf file in root directory of project and set the hostname as PublicDNSName of EC2 instances for all three microservices.
 2. Create a tar file of the complete source -

     tar czf Pygmy.tar.gz Pygmy